Paternity

 Fam.
 Code §7540 (a) states, “Except as provided in [Fam.
 Code §7541], the child of spouses who cohabited at the time of conception and birth is conclusively presumed to be a child of the marriage.”
 Fam.
 Code §7540 (b) states an exception to this conclusive presumption, where the court determines that the husband of the woman who gave birth was impotent or sterile at the time of conception and that the child was not conceived through assisted reproduction.

-If you are in Westlake Village, Thousand Oaks, Agoura Hills, Moorpark, or any of the surrounding communities, speak with a member of the legal team at Richard Ross Associates right away.
+If you are in Westlake Village, Thousand Oaks, Agoura Hills, Moorpark, or any of the surrounding communities, speak with a legal team member at Richard Ross Associates right away.
 Our firm has the experience and focus needed to handle your case professionally and with the best possible outcome.
-We understand California's family code and each of the laws that apply to paternity.
-We also understand the legal process of establishing paternity and can make sure that your rights are secure when pursuing a divorce.
-Contact our firm today to get started on your case.
+We understand California's family code and the laws that apply to paternity.
+We also understand the legal process of establishing paternity and can ensure your rights are secure when pursuing a divorce.

 Dedicated TO CLIENT CARE & SUCCESS